cjrhansen2/fitnesstracker/README.md

 ## Installation
 Either:

-- Download the files and run locally using the seeds to seed the database, followed with running the server with node
+- Download the files and run locally using the seeds to seed the database, followed with running the server with node.
+Then go to: http://localhost:7000/

 - Or go to the link where the app is running live, hosted by Heroku.
 Can be found here: